tart-telescope/tart_website/docs/basics/hardware.md

 ## Costings

 Costings are difficult to estimate as this is a new version of hardware and development is not complete.
-We are hoping to achieve manufacturing costs of approximately 500 euro for the telescope bare electronics.
+At the moment the hardware is being made available through the [workshop](/docs/install/workshop).
 The antenna array assembly is usually fabricated on-site from available materials.

 Some extimates are below not including and freight charges:
 * Electronics and antennas: Electronics can be made available to groups working on hardware and correlators on request from the New Zealand hardware team (see below for a potential other avenue).
 * Case and Housing: Done on site: Allow ~EUR 100 (not including labour)
 * Antenna array.
 Done on site, and costs will vary wideley as most of the costs are labour.
-Can range for ~EUR 100 (using scrap and volunteer labour) to much more.
+Can range for ~EUR 100 (using scrap and volunteer labour) to much more (see below).

 ### Getting TART hardware

-TART hardware is available for purches from the RATT group at Rhodes University (Contact Zizipo for further information.)
+TART hardware will soon be available for purches from the RATT group at Rhodes University (Contact Zizipo for further information.)
-* Electronics including will be ~EUR 1500 preassembled and tested.
+* Electronics including will be ~EUR 2000 preassembled and tested.
-* A preassembled antenna array mounting kit is a similar price.
+* A preassembled adjustable CNC machined antenna array mounting kit will be a similar price.